jmif/claudectl/README.md

 - Local copy takes precedence over the global `~/.claude/CLAUDE.md`
 - This allows you to have profile-specific instructions while keeping accounts separate

+**Importing/Linking Global Setup:**
+- Use `claudectl import-global PROFILE` to copy your entire global Claude configuration into a specific profile
+- Use `claudectl link-global PROFILE` to create symlinks to your global Claude configuration in a specific profile
+- Import copies all files/directories, link creates symlinks (changes in global affect the profile)
+- Both import all settings, session data, and configuration from `~/.claude/`
+- Includes confirmation prompt if the profile already has configuration files
+- Circular link detection prevents creating invalid configurations

 ##  Requirements